-Our unofficial Humble tour guide, Marisa, takes us on another stunning, scenic drive rich with history and, of course, a delectable lunch at one of her favorite authentic New Mexican restaurants in the state.
+Our unofficial Humble Brands tour guide, Marisa, takes us on another stunning, scenic drive rich with history and, of course, a delectable lunch at one of her favorite authentic New Mexican restaurants in the state.

 Leaving town, take road 518 through Talpa and find yourself immersed in lush groves of Pinon and Juniper.
 The unique minimalism of traditional New Mexican architecture is both inspiring and comforting as you pass through charming, small towns with quaint, historic churches.

 The highlight of this drive is the Santuario de Chimayo.
 A national historic landmark, this beautiful adobe church receives nearly 300,000 annual visitors and is referred to as “the most important Catholic pilgrimage center in the U.S.'' Visit “el Pocito”, a small room near the altar and scoop “sacred earth” from an open hole in the stone floor.
 This “holy dirt” is believed to have healing powers.
 Experience the unique and grounding sense of calm beneath the fragrant, sweeping catalpa trees.

 Hungry?
 I’m ready for a burrito.
 El Paragua in Espanola is always my go-to stop for the best authentic New Mexican food.
 A true delight for your senses, this rustic establishment boasts exposed beams, terra-cotta floors, festive accents, and typically someone making corn tortillas by hand.
 The smell is intoxicating!
 If you like spicy, homemade food brimming with personality and flavor, El Paragua will not disappoint.